 If I as a horror writer did my job correctly, these questions did not matter and didn’t even occur to you until I mentioned them.
 And now that I’ve mentioned them, it’s hard for you to stop thinking about them, isn’t it?
 Suddenly the icon of pale tendrils becomes an answerable question.
 If you just seek the right allies, do the right research, gain the right power, you can beat it!
 And just like that, you’ve ceased being scared.
 You’re not scrambling to survive.
 You’re motivated to face a challenge.

-If you want to write fantasy horror, you must learn to anchor yourself in tone, in refusing not only to answer annoying questions but even to acknowledge that they exist, that they could exist, until your audience become convinced that every answer they thought they had was merely the scrambling of animal mind seeking to outrun its terror.
+If you want to write fantasy horror, you must learn to anchor yourself in tone, in refusing not only to answer annoying questions but even to acknowledge that they exist, that they could exist, until your audience become convinced that every answer they thought they had was merely the scrabbling frenzy of an animal mind seeking to outrun its terror.

 Consider Chernobyl.
 There’s no answer to ionizing radiation on that level.
 Even the best conceivable hazmat suit buys only a brief chance at survival.
 Radiation does not justify itself.
 It does not discuss, does not speak, does not suffer demands for explanation.
 It simply is, and all that cannot bear its touch must unravel before it.